EvelynWelch/node-api/README.md

-# pg_node_server
+# node-data-storage

-creating an api to access a postgresql database with express.js / node
+A package for handleing data storage and retreval with node and express.

+it uses express to retrieve the data and postgresql to store it.